rrabillo/utils/README.md

 # utils
-Small functions i uses to move on from jQuery
+Small methods i use to move on from jQuery